meshery/meshery/docs/pages/concepts/architecture/service-meshes/adapters.md

 ---
-layout: page
+layout: default
 title: Adapters
+permalink: concepts/architecture/adapters
+type: concepts
-permalink: architecture/adapters
+redirect_from: architecture/adapters
+abstract: "Meshery offers support for more adapters than any other project or product in the world.
+Meshery uses adapters for managing the various service meshes."
 ---

-# Service Mesh Adapters
 As the multi-mesh manager, Meshery offers support for more adapters than any other project or product in the world.
 Meshery uses adapters for managing the various service meshes.

 ## What are Meshery Adapters?